Rockypocky77/ChancifySATPrep/sat4.md

 Both passages would agree that

-A) screens should be completely banned
+A) screens should be largely restricted
 B) content and context of screen use matters
 C) all research is flawed
 D) screens have no effects